-The YIP has helped over 3,000 young men as a result of the partnerships with 13 universities Northwestern University, Rice University, Stanford University, Syracuse University, Texas Southern University, Tulane University, United States Military Academy at West Point, University of Hawaii, University of Houston, University of Maryland, University of Michigan, University of South Florida, University of Southern California, and the National Football League (NFL).
+The YIP has helped over 3,000 young men as a result of the partnerships with 14 universities Northwestern University, Rice University, Stanford University, Syracuse University, Texas Southern University, Tulane University, United States Military Academy at West Point, University of Hawaii, University of Houston, University of Maryland, University of Michigan, University of South Florida, University of Southern California, University of Utah, and the National Football League (NFL).

 In 2003, Riki Ellison, a ten-year veteran of the National Football League (NFL) and three-time Super Bowl Champion, had a vision to provide the at-risk inner-city youth of America with a positive, life-changing experience.
 Building on the inherent allure and character-building qualities of football, he developed a combined academic and athletic program that was implemented at T.C.
 Williams High School in Alexandria, Virginia.
 Program developers were immediately impressed by the draw that this program had for boys and its ability to create a positive and exciting atmosphere where the youths could learn the lessons of discipline, perseverance, self-respect, and teamwork that organized football has to teach.